alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 Now we're finished setting up our S3 buckets!
 Bucket 'example.com' will contain all our static site files and all requests to 'www.example.com' will get redirected to 'example.com' bucket by S3.
-We don't have to do anything with our 'logs.example.com' bucket.
+We don't have to do anything with our 'logs.example.com' bucket, yet.
 We'll configure access logs using CloudFront at the end of this article.

 ### Configure Route53

-In order to host our static site on S3/CloudFront with a custom domain name we'll need to setup use Amazon's DNS service, or Route53.
-From within the AWS Console go to Route53 Management Console and click the button that says 'Create Hosted Zone'.
+In order to point our custom domain name to our hosted static files we'll need to setup Amazon's DNS service, Route53.
+From the AWS Console go to Route53 Management Console and click the button that says 'Create Hosted Zone'.
 We're going to create a new zone for our custom domain example.com.

 ![Redirect S3 Requests](/images/3c2e30ed531f1b7bb8582131791ef67dc8f0edd6_005.png)